Crappie Measuring Tool - Don't Go Crappie Fishing Without It

 take "I didn't know" as an excuse.

-will cause less stress on the fish, and it is easy to discard the
+which will cause less stress on the fish, and it is easy to discard

-off your Frabill E-Z Check'R to avoid in transmitting small microbes and
+rinse off your Frabill E-Z Check'R to avoid in transmitting small

-will last you a life time.
+it will last you a life time.
 I recommend you get two of them.
-One for
+One

 departments, sporting goods stores or can be ordered on-line at Bass Pro Shops.